brianhanifin/brianhanifin.com/_posts/2019-12-11-esphome-shelly1-dumb-light-switch-smart.md

   restore_mode: ALWAYS_ON
 ```

+### Special Thanks

+Thank you to Mauricio Bonani of [bonani.tech][bonanitech] for encouraging me to create a blog as a knowledge dump that I can refer back to in the future.
+I hope others find some of my articles as useful and I have found Mauricio's articles.

 ### Feedback

 Thank you for visiting my new blog!
 This is my first article, and I would really appreciate your feedback.
 Please stick around as I will be